bjakja/Kainote/README.md

 ### Linux build

 The Linux build uses CMake and system packages.
-It has been verified on an Ubuntu/Debian-style environment with GCC, wxGTK 3.2, Lua 5.1, FFMS2, FFmpeg, libass, Hunspell, uchardet, libcurl, ICU, Boost, and OpenGL development packages.
+It has been verified on an Ubuntu/Debian-style environment with GCC, wxGTK 3.2, Lua 5.1, FFMS2, FFmpeg, libass, Hunspell, uchardet, libcurl, ICU, Boost, GStreamer 1.x, and OpenGL development packages.

 #### 1. Install dependencies on Ubuntu/Debian